EternalIceMirrors/Ataraxia/README.md

 - serverIp - The ip of your server, used to parse custom avatars.

 - tellrank - The minimum rank to use /tell for offline messaging.

-- SGbackdoor - The backdoor for Spacialgaze Sysops.
-Defaults to false.

 Setting up an Administrator account
 ------------------------------------------------------------------------